captainbrosset/patrickbrosset.com/content/articles/previewsrc.md

 * Display the preview.
 * Replace the preview with the final image when it becomes ready.

-This already simplifies the process of handling image previews a lot because you don't need to use or write code to load the preview, handle cases where the preview doesn't exist or fail to load before the final image is ready, and handle the image swap yourself.
+This already simplifies the process of handling image previews a lot because you don't need to use or write code to load the preview, handle cases where the preview doesn't exist or fails to load before the final image is ready, and handle the image swap yourself.

-We'd love your feedback on this first piece. **Would you consider it a valuable addition to the web platform?**
+We'd love your feedback on this first piece: **do you consider this a valuable addition to the web platform, and would you use it?**

+If you're using a library or framework to handle previews, your solution might already handle the following additional features:

+1. Customize the transition between the preview and the final image, for example by adding a fade effect.
+1. Support compact formats such as blurhash directly.

-As for the two other pieces, we're currently considering them as optional enhancements that could be added in the future, but your feedback on their importance would help us prioritize them.
+We're currently considering them as optional enhancements that could be added in the future, but your feedback on their importance would help us prioritize them.
 Let's review what they are next.

 ### Optional enhancements

-* Making the swap between the preview and final images look nice, but letting you customize the transition.
+* Making the swap between the preview and final images look nice, by letting you customize the transition.

   With our minimal proposal, when the final image becomes ready to paint, the browser directly replaces the preview with the final image.

   However, many sites today want a fade between the two images.
-So an option here would be to integrate the `previewsrc` attribute with View Transitions so you can customize the transition using CSS only.
+So an option here would be to integrate the `previewsrc` attribute with View Transitions API to let you customize the transition using CSS.

 * Supporting compact formats.

-  BlurHash and ThumbHash are two libraries which generate very compact string representations of images.
-These strings are typically a lot smaller than regular image files, even when those files are small blurred previews.
+  [blurhash](https://github.com/woltapp/blurhash) and [thumbhash](https://github.com/evanw/thumbhash) are two libraries which generate very compact string representations of images.
+These strings are typically a lot smaller than regular image files, even when those files are small blurry previews.

-  These strings are however not natively supported by browsers, and you must use client-side code to decode the strings into real images.
+  However, the strings are not supported by browsers, and you must use client-side code to convert the strings to real images.

-  So, another option would be for browsers to support these formats
+  Therefore, another option would be to add browser support for these formats.

-**What constitutes a minimum viable implementation for you to use the `previewsrc` attribute?**
+We'd love your feedback on this: **would you use `previewsrc` alone, or would you require support for these optional enhancements (and if so, which ones) before adopting it?**

+## Let us know!

+Let us know how you feel about this [proposal](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/ImagePreview/explainer.md).

+Is the problem worth solving at the web platform level?
+What would consitute the minimal viable solution for you to adopt the API?

+Please send your feedback by opening a new issue on our [GitHub repository](https://github.com/MicrosoftEdge/MSEdgeExplainers/issues/new?template=image-preview.md).

+---

 ## Common questions